 - Physical examinations for sports participation

-- Rental cars, gas, parking fees, or tips when travelling
+- Rental cars, gas, parking fees, mileage reimbursement, tips, gratuity, or taxes when traveling

-- Theme parks/sports events that are considered entertainment that do not reasonably relate to a student’s instructional needs
+- Theme parks (such as Disneyland, Disneyworld, Epcot, Six Flags, Busch Gardens, SeaWorld, Knottsberry Farms, etc.) and sporting events (NFL, NHL, NBA, MLB, etc.) that are considered entertainment and do not reasonably relate to a student’s instructional needs

-- Entertainment, including theme park admissions or fees that allow entrance to a facility in which no instruction/activity is directly connected to the PER/ILP
+- Entertainment, including theme park admissions (see above) or fees that allow entrance to a facility in which no instruction/activity is directly connected to the PER/ILP

 - Permanent items that adhere to or enhance the value of a non-school facility